 The skies are sunny and hot weather is here, which can mean only one thing: The season for summer drinks is upon us.

-From happy-hour pints to leisurely nightcaps, patio season is in full effect.
-On the street, in the back or on the roof — soak in the season by sitting down for a cold one on a hot summer night (or day, we don't judge).
-Check out our guide to the best boozy things to do outside in Toronto's east end.
+From happy-hour pints to quiet nightcaps, on the street, in the back or on the roof — soak in the season by sitting down for a cold one on a hot summer eve (or day, we don't judge).
+Check out our guide to the best spots to booze outdoors in Toronto's east end.

 1301 Queen St. E